What Are the Key Metrics to Track for UK E-commerce Customer Retention?

 This guide will walk you through the key performance indicators (KPIs) that you, as an e-commerce business, should be tracking.
 These metrics will provide insights into your customer’s behaviour, helping you design strategies to increase retention rates and, consequently, your revenue.

-A lire en complément : What Are the Techniques for Creating an Effective Business Plan for a UK Tech Incubator?
+Sujet a lire : What Are the Techniques for Creating an Effective Business Plan for a UK Tech Incubator?

 1. Customer Retention Rate